Risk Assessment Management Plan (RAMP)

 Ten years on Organic Pastures Dairy is now the largest raw dairy producer in the United States and has been selling direct to the consumer since

 2000.
-They now have a herd of over 500 cows.
+They now have a milking herd of 500 cows.
 The business supply over 600 stores, they are at 17 farmers markets and also have an online store.

 One of the owners Mark McAfee credits Dr. Ron for helping to shape the food safety plan that guided the family business towards success.
 The food safety plan is written in the 'food safety language' that Californian authorities can understand and appreciate.
 For more information on the history and the current OPD food safety plan, click here.